NYPL/digarch/staging/FTK-Processing-Instructions.md

 ### The Explore Tab

-* After opening up the collection in FTK (or "case" in FTK terms) the application will default to the Explore tab.
-The Explore tab contains three main windows, the Evidence tree, the File List, and the File Content window.
+* Note the Explore tab is the default view after opening up the collection in FTK.
+* The Explore tab contains three main windows.
+    * Evidence tree
+    * File List
+    * File Content window

+#### Evidence Tree

 * Click the QuickPix button (the arrow box) to the left of any node to display all files located at or below the highlighted points in the File List.
-A Yellow folder icon means there is a node selected below it.
-A Green arrow and folder means that node is selected.
-Unselect the node to remove all files from the current node and any nodes beneath from the File List.
+* A Yellow folder icon means there is a node selected below it.
+* A Green arrow and folder means that node is selected.
+* Unselect the node to remove all files from the current node and any nodes beneath from the File List.

 ![](dapi/media/image14.png)